 - Cosmetic mouthwashes: they can improve your breath (masking the bad breath) but don’t treat the causes of bad breath or kill the bacteria that cause bad breath.

-Medical mouthwashes usually contain chlorhexidine, is an antiseptic that kills bacteria.
-Medical mouthwashes that contain chlorhexidine are used for short term in the following cases:
+Medical mouthwashes usually contain chlorhexidine, an antiseptic that kills bacteria, and is used for a short term in the following cases:

 - In the treatment of gingivitis and periodontitis.